 The car needs to be jump started every time the seller wants to show it to someone?
 It’s probably a bad battery that’s not holding the charge, and honestly, there’s nothing easier than picking up a replacement and swapping it in under the hood (or in the trunk, depending on the model of vehicle).
 This might sound like an obvious solution to the problem, but you’d be surprised how many people selling used cars aren’t willing to spend the cash to replace a battery on a vehicle they know won’t be in their care much longer.

 Is the seller telling you it’s been a long time since the car’s last tune-up?
 Not to fear: Changing the spark plugs, oil and oil filter, engine air filter and maybe a drive belt or two is a piece of cake when it comes to used car DIY improvements.
 Not only will the much-needed maintenance be done, but the vehicle will run that much better afterward, essentially upgrading your purchase, improving fuel efficiency and adding power.

 Bottom line?
 Don’t be afraid of a little DIY repair when bargaining for your next used car.
 And remember the experts at your local NAPA AutoCare are always ready to inspect & service your new ride if you choose.

+Check out all the maintenance parts available on NAPA online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on used car DIY improvements, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of MorgueFile.